The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Rankings and experiments

 \section{Rankings and experiments}

 In this section we elaborate on the results of each track of the relevant editions of SYNTCOMP.
-All data used for the graphs and analyses given below can be fetched from \url{https://syntcomp.react.uni-saarland.de/} for the 2018 edition and \url{https://www.starexec.org/starexec/secure/explore/spaces.jsp?id=329383} for later editions.
+All data used for the graphs and analyses given below was fetched from \url{https://syntcomp.react.uni-saarland.de/} for the 2018 edition and \url{https://www.starexec.org/starexec/secure/explore/spaces.jsp?id=329383} for later editions.
+We have also archived a copy of all scripts and data used in \cite{syntcomp18-21:ds}.